|

 1

-The earliest surviving mention of Chu Ge as a qin melody seems to be in the northern Song Qinqu Mulu of Seng Juyue (the monk Ju Yue), where it is #80 in a list of "less ancient melodies."4 It was then apparently very popular during the early and middle Ming dynasty, appearing in 14 handbooks to 1611, but after this it occurs only once, around 1800, where it seems to be a copy of an earlier version.5
+The earliest surviving mention of Chu Ge as a qin melody seems to be in the northern Song dynasty Qinqu Pulu of Seng Juyue (the monk Ju Yue), where it is #80 in a list of "less ancient melodies."6 It was then apparently very popular during the early and middle Ming dynasty, appearing in 14 handbooks to 1611, but after this it occurs only once, around 1800, where it is simply copied from an earlier version.7

-Xilutang Qintong (1549) also includes these lyrics, pairing them with part of the music in the section called He Cries at Having to Leave Yu Ji.
-It is quite possible to sing these lyrics in Section 7 (same title) of the Shen Qi Mi Pu version as well.7
+Xilutang Qintong (1525) also includes these lyrics, pairing them with part of the music in the section called He Cries at Having to Leave Yu Ji ("Concubine Ji", or "Fine Lady Yu"9).
+It is quite possible to sing these lyrics in Section 7 (same title) of the Shen Qi Mi Pu version as well.10

-Whereas Zhu Quan gives no attribution, Zheyin Shizi Qinpu (before 1491) comes up with Zhang Liang as the creator.
-Zhang was the advisor who persuaded Liu Bang that he could dishearten the enemy if his soldiers would sang the songs of their native state of Chu.8
+Whereas Zhu Quan gives no attribution, Zheyin Shizi Qinpu (>1505) comes up with Zhang Liang as the creator.11 Zhang was the advisor who persuaded Liu Bang that he could dishearten the enemy if his soldiers would sang the songs of their native state of Chu.

-The borders of the ancient state or region of Chu varied considerably, but in general centered on the modern provinces of Hubei and Hunan.
-There are many references to melodies of Chu, from the collection of poems or songs called Chu Ci (including the works of Qu Yuan, said to be the southern counterpart of the northern Shi Jing); to popular ancient melodies associated with Chu such as #7 Yang Chun and # 30 Bai Xue; and to later melodies associated with the region, such as #53 Xiaoxiang Shuiyun.9
+The borders of the ancient state or region of Chu varied considerably, but in general centered on the modern provinces of Hubei, Hunan and perhaps Anhui.
+There are many references to melodies of Chu, from the collection of poems or songs called Chu Ci (including the works of Qu Yuan) to popular ancient melodies associated with the Chu region, including as #7 Yang Chun and # 30 Bai Xue; and to later melodies associated with the region, such as #53 Xiaoxiang Shuiyun.12

-Besides mine, there are also recordings of the Shen Qi Mi Pu version of Chu Ge by Yao Bingyan and Yao Gongbai.11
+Besides mine, there are also recordings of the Shen Qi Mi Pu version of Chu Ge by Yao Bingyan (his 1961 recording is linked here) and Yao Gongbai.15

 The Emaciated Immortal says,